 Seehof Castle

 in the rococo style.
 This included ingeniously designed water features, the "cascades", which were first put into operation in 1771.
-The carp ponds still give the grounds a special charm.
+The carp ponds give the grounds a special charm.

 Phone: 0951 409570